Kuret/dotfiles-wsl/README.md

 # Dotfiles

-This repo contains my dotfiles and an install script utilizing the Nix package manager, which will install:
+This repo contains my dotfiles and an install script for Ubuntu on Windows Subsystem for Linux, which will install:
-- Nix
-- Git
+- Common build/development packages
 - Tmux
-- Neovim + Plugins
 - Zsh + Zplug
 - Stow (to symlink dotfiles)
+- Silver searcher (ag)
+- Neovim + Plugins
+- ImageMagick
+- Yarn
+- Nginx
 - Redis
-- Nodejs
-- PostgreSQL
+- PostgreSQL (Client only, see below)
+- Erlang/OTP20
-- Asdf version manager with Ruby/Erlang/Elixir plugins
+- Asdf version manager with Node/Ruby/Elixir plugins
-- Ruby + Bundler/Foreman/Rails
+- Ruby gems: Bundler/Foreman/Rails
-- Erlang + Elixir
+- Elixir mix: Hex/Phoenix

-Tested OSes when using the install script:
-- Windows Subsystem for Linux (Tested on the Windows Store version of OpenSUSE LEAP 42.2)

-Untested but likely to work:
-- MacOS/OSX
-- Any Linux distro that can run the Nix package manager

 # Running the script

-Requirements before running the script:
-- Git

 The script requires root and will ask for the root password by itself, **don't start the script as root, use your normal user**